Teh-Lemon/Homu-Core/Documentation/Install.md

 7. E.g. `"com.wakabagames.homu-core": "file:../../Homu-Core"`

 ## Manual
-1. Copy and the Homu-Core folder
+1. Copy the Homu-Core folder
 2. Paste it anywhere into your project's Assets folder

 # How to Use